Professor John H. Munro

 The bibliographies are presented in both PDF (default) and in MS Word.
 To retrieve them, click on the blue-highlighted topic number for the pdf version, and on the highlighted words 'Also in MS Word', for that version.
 You are best advised to use the pdf format, which is much clearer, with a much better lay out of text; and indeed the statistical appendices can generally be read only in this format (i.e., the html format often does not provide the columns and rows of the original text).
 In this long-format, the topic bibliographies are as complete as possible, with the readings listed chronologically in order of publication, grouped by subtopics; and each contains a long list of questions to be considered in reading these materials and in writing your essays.

-Note: Only the first-term topics have been updated; and the second term topics will not be updated until late December 2010.
-In the meantime, I have posted the previous versions of these bibliographies (most dating from either Dec 2006 or Dec.
-2007).
+Note: Only the first-term topics have been updated; and the second term topics will not be updated until late December 2012.
+In the meantime, I have posted the previous versions of these bibliographies (whose numbers may no longer agree with those on the Master List -- but they will be changed when the bibliographies are next updated).